 The feedback loop is essential and it’s one of the reasons we moved our survey from a biennial event to an annual one.
 Two years is too long to go without talking with your customers.

 To the question, what do we do with that research, the answer is we create action plans from the feedback.
-We try not to bask in the good things that are said but try and focus on the things which need improvement.”
+We enjoy hearing the good things that are said but concentrate our focus on the things we can improve.”

 David O’Sullivan, Director of Occupier and Property Services at GPE